dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 - `void stepInto()`

    This function sets a breakpoint on the instruction that is going to be executed next.
-The breakpoint is *soft* which means that it is deleted automatically when reached.
+The breakpoint is *soft*, that is, it is deleted automatically when reached.

 - `void stepOver()`

-This function sets a soft breakpoint on the instruction that is next to the currently executed instruction in memory.
-Note: If the current instruction performs a jump, this instruction might never be reached.
+This function sets a soft breakpoint on the instruction next to the currently executed instruction in memory.
+Note: If the current instruction jumps, this instruction might never be reached.

 ## Watchpoints

-If one or more watchpoints are set, Moira monitors all reads and writes from or to memory.
-As soon as one of the monitored addresses is accessed, function `watchpointReached` is invoked.
-This function has an empty function body by default and needs to be overwritten in your sub-class.
+Watchpoints allow monitoring of memory reads and writes.
+If a specified address is accessed, the function `didReachWatchpoint` is called.
+Like 'didReachBreakpoint`, this function is empty by default and must be overridden in a subclass.

-All API calls related to watchpoints are handled through the `watchpoints` object which is a public member of the debugger object.
+All API calls related to watchpoints are managed by the `watchpoints` object which is a public member of the debugger object.

-- `void addAt(u32 addr)`
+- `void setAt(u32 addr)`

-    Adds a watchpoint at the specified address.
+    Sets a watchpoint at the specified address.

 - `void removeAt(u32 addr)`